10 Ways the Trumps Are Eating Through Your Tax Dollars

 The Trumps recently opened a fancy new hotel in Washington, D.C., a location they lease from the government.
 This has been tagged as a big conflict of interest, with a report from a Republican senator’s office showing Trump was granted $40 million in tax credits.
 It doesn’t look like anyone’s going to press for changes on this front.

 We brought up re-election expenses, but most of that stuff is down the road.
 That hasn’t stopped Trump from holding a big rally in Florida, only a few weeks into his tenure.
 That rally, and any future rally, comes with a hefty price tag.
 And like it or not, you’re fronting the money to put them on — or at least for elements within them.
 Security, transportation, and other costs add up quickly.

 9. Questionable appointments

 “Questionable appointments” aren’t really an expense.
 But the American people expect competent, qualified people to fill Cabinet and senior staff positions.
-So far, Trump has given those jobs to some questionable people — all of whom will be getting paid by the taxpayers.
+So far, Trump has given those jobs to some questionable people — all of whom are paid by the taxpayers.
 Jared Kushner, Trump’s son-in-law, is one example, with many wondering about his qualifications.
 The same goes for Betsy DeVos, Ben Carson, Scott Pruitt, Steve Bannon, Stephen Miller, Rex Tillerson, and more.